-Since our Chief Executive Officer, Chris Ellerman, signed on as the agency’s only employee in 1977, we have grown to a staff of more than 85 full- and part-time employees, 25 annual interns and 600 active volunteers.
+Since Chris Ellerman, signed on as the agency’s First Director and only employee in 1977, we have grown to a staff of more than 85 full- and part-time employees, 25 annual interns and 600 active volunteers.
 Our philosophy of ministry includes a commitment to community-based services, and we intend to develop and provide services throughout DuPage County as long as there are unmet needs requiring creative responses.

 A group of pastors first met to discuss how to help troubled youth and families in the area in 1971.
-By 1973, Wheaton Youth Outreach (WYO) was launched as a 501(c)3 non-profit organization, providing much-needed counseling and social services.
+By 1973, Wheaton Youth Outreach (WYO) was launched as a 501(c)3 non-profit organization, providing much-needed counseling, street outreach, crisis intervention and social services.

-- Serving 60 youth and families through crisis intervention
+- 60 youth and families through crisis intervention

-“Wherever there is hopelessness, this is our calling—to proclaim the hope, God’s grace and His plan to prosper—and to create pathways to this hope-filled future.” – Chris Ellerman
+“Wherever there is hopelessness, this is our calling—to proclaim the hope, God’s grace and His plan to prosper—creating opportunities to secure this hope-filled future and become all that God intends us to be.” – Chris Ellerman

 Partnering with local churches in Warrenville, Outreach started Warrenville Youth & Family Services (WYFS).
 Operating out of donated space at St. Irene Church, WYFS helped residents access needed resources and develop healthy families.